ironhack-labs/lab-javascript-chronometer/README.md

 ```
 ├── README.md
-├── SpecRunner.html
 ├── index.html
-├── jasmine
 ├── javascript
 │   ├── chronometer.js
 │   └── index.js
 ├── styles
 │   ├── fonts
 │   │   ├── ds-digi.ttf
-│   │   └── ds-digib.TTF
 │   └── style.css
 └── tests
     └── chronometer.spec.js
 ```

-The style sheet already has the `ds-digib` font inserted.
+The stylesheet already has the `ds-digi` font inserted.
 This font helps us to have a classic LCD screen to achieve the styles of the traditional chronometers.

 We have also created the clock to let you focus on the JavaScript portion of this exercise.
 If you open the `index.html` file, you will see something like this: